My co-worker looked a little tense. Our office is in the sixth floor, my window

 And to inquire a symbol property, you just say something like

-(get 'some-symbol some-indicator)
+(get 'some-symbol some-indicator).

-can basically be any type, and so I wasn't sure what my
+some-indicator can basically be any type, and so I wasn't sure what my

 co-worker meant when he said that he couldn't get strings to work, until